 What’s the greatest obstacle you’ve faced being a Youtube creator and getting your channel off the ground?

-YouTube has a way of discouraging people from being successful.
-It takes a long time to be found and it can be very discouraging.
+It takes a long time to be found (on Youtube) and it can be very discouraging.
 I think most people would quit during the first year.

 What’s your gardening philosophy?